Ian Hornak: Financial art market

+Hornak's position within the secondary art market has been shaped largely through private transactions and selective auction appearances, reflecting the controlled circulation of his work following his death.
+Several notable sales during the late 2010s established benchmark prices for different categories of his paintings.

-In 2017, a painting by Ian Hornak created in 1988, "Large Orchid Bouquet", was sold in a private transaction in association with the heir of the Ian Hornak estate to the Jay Van Andel family, the co-owners of Amway, for $165,000 USD ($219,168.11 USD, calculated for inflation in 2025), setting the record the highest price paid for a floral painting by the artist, and surpassing the sale price for that painting in 1989 by the Katharina Rich Perlow Gallery of $60,000 USD ($114,654 USD, calculated for inflation in 2025) in 1989 which was then the highest price paid for a work by the artist.
-In 2018, a painting by Ian Hornak created in 1985, “Carnival Evening” was sold in a private transaction in association with the heir of the Ian Hornak estate to the Jay Van Andel family for $105,000 USD ($136,641 USD, calculated for inflation in 2025), setting the record the highest price paid for a landscape painting by the artist.
-In 2019, a floral painting by Ian Hornak created in 1989, Homage to Van Huysum (Baroque Flowerpiece with Minerals, A Monkey, and the Milky Way), was consigned to Heritage Auctions by the estate of Russell Solomon, founder of Tower Records, and sold at auction for $22,500 USD ($28,833 USD, calculated for inflation in 2025), setting a record for the highest price paid for a painting by Ian Hornak at auction.
+In 2017, Large Orchid Bouquet (1988) was sold in a private transaction conducted in association with the heir of the Ian Hornak estate to the Jay Van Andel family, co owners of Amway, for US$165,000 ($219,168.11 USD, calculated for inflation in 2025).
+The sale established the highest price paid for a botanical painting by Hornak and represented a significant increase over the work's original sale.
+The painting had previously been sold in 1989 by the Katharina Rich Perlow Gallery for US$60,000 ($114,654 USD, calculated for inflation in 2025), which at the time marked the highest price paid for any work by the artist.

+In 2018, another private transaction involving the heir of the Hornak estate resulted in the sale of Carnival Evening (1985) to the Jay Van Andel family for US$105,000 ($136,641 USD, calculated for inflation in 2025).
+This transaction set a record for the highest price paid for a landscape painting by Hornak, further reinforcing demand among prominent private collectors for his mature work.

+Hornak's auction record was established in 2019, when Homage to Van Huysum (Baroque Flowerpiece with Minerals, A Monkey, and the Milky Way) (1989) was consigned to Heritage Auctions by the estate of Russell Solomon, founder of Tower Records.
+The painting sold for US$22,500 ($28,833 USD, calculated for inflation in 2025), setting the highest price achieved by a Hornak painting at public auction.